-III.H MECHANISMS FOR OVERSIGHT/MANAGEMENT OF HISTORIC TOWN-OWNED PROPERTIES
+MECHANISMS FOR OVERSIGHT/MANAGEMENT OF HISTORIC TOWN-OWNED PROPERTIES

-The recognition, management, and treatment of historic Town-owned properties is discussed in Part II, Section II.F, Municipal Policy, Management, and Capital Improvements and in sections of Part III above.
+The recognition, management, and treatment of historic Town-owned properties is discussed in Chapter III, Municipal Policy, Management, and Capital Improvements and in sections above.
 As emphasized there and here, historic building, landscape, and archaeological resources are central to Sudbury's character and quality of life.
 The Town of Sudbury should be a model for the recognition and appropriate treatment of historic resources.
 This can be accomplished through:

-- Recognition by community leaders that the preservation of historic resources is central to public policy, especially the Select Board, Planning Board, and Town Manager; - Understanding of community leaders of the basic principles of historic preservation as outlined in Part I, Section I.A of this Historic Preservation Plan; - Providing community leaders with best practices information on the appropriate treatment of historic resources as they consider issues that may impact them; - Building public understanding and support for the preservation of historic resources; - Collaboration among preservation and conservation interests supporting and advocating for historic preservation; and - Providing mechanisms through which historic preservation issues and recommendations may be fully considered as decisions on public policy are being made.
+- Recognition by community leaders that the preservation of historic resources is central to public policy, especially the Select Board, Planning Board, and Town Manager; - Understanding of community leaders of the basic principles of historic preservation as outlined in Chapter II of this Historic Preservation Plan; - Providing community leaders with best practices information on the appropriate treatment of historic resources as they consider issues that may impact them; - Building public understanding and support for the preservation of historic resources; - Collaboration among preservation and conservation interests supporting and advocating for historic preservation; and - Providing mechanisms through which historic preservation issues and recommendations may be fully considered as decisions on public policy are being made.

-The purpose of this Historic Preservation Plan is to provide information and recommendations that will enable Sudbury to be a strong and proud steward of its significant historic resources.
+The purpose of this Historic Preservation Plan is to provide information and recommendations that will enable Sudbury to be a strong and proud steward of its historical and archaeological resources.